srsran/srsRAN_Project_docs/docs/source/user_manuals/source/installation_zmq.rst

   sudo make install
   sudo ldconfig

-Finally, you need to compile srsRAN Project (assuming you have already installed all the required dependencies).
+Finally, you need to compile |project_name| (assuming you have already installed all the required dependencies).

 .. note::

-    If you have already built and installed srsRAN Project prior to installing ZMQ and other dependencies you will have to re-build to ensure the ZMQ drivers have been recognized correctly.
+    If you have already built and installed |project_name| prior to installing ZMQ and other dependencies you will have to re-build to ensure the ZMQ drivers have been recognized correctly.

 The following commands can be used to clone and build from source: